Contact Us Make a payment Check In

 The Sensory Diet Toolkit: Key Components

-The Sensory Diet Toolkit consists of various activities and strategies to help children with sensory processing challenges.
-These activities are designed to either stimulate, calm, or organize the sensory system, depending on the child’s specific needs.
+The Sensory Diet Toolkit consists of various activities as well as strategies to help children with sensory processing challenges.
+These activities stimulate, calm, or organize the sensory system, depending on the child’s specific needs.
 Here are some examples:

 1. Therapeutic Brushing: This involves using a special brush to apply gentle pressure to the skin, providing calming tactile input.
 It can help children who are sensitive to touch or who have difficulty calming down.

-2. Therapeutic Drumming: Using drums or rhythmic activities helps children who need proprioceptive input (sensory input related to body movement) to organize their movements and improve focus.
+2. Therapeutic Drumming: Using drums or rhythmic activities helps children who need proprioceptive input (sensory input related to body movement) to organize their movements and also improve focus.

 3. Deep Pressure Techniques: Activities like squeezing a stress ball or using weighted blankets can help children who need calming sensory input to feel more grounded and relaxed.

-4. Movement Breaks: Short bursts of physical activity like jumping on a trampoline or spinning can help children who seek sensory input and may need extra stimulation to feel regulated.
+4. Movement Breaks: Short bursts of physical activity like jumping on a trampoline or spinning can help children who seek sensory input and also may need extra stimulation to feel regulated.

 5. Fidget Tools: Fidget spinners, chewable jewelry, or putty provide sensory input that helps children stay calm and focused, especially in situations that may be overstimulating.